merainc/gzip_cpp/README.md

 Get more information from test.cc
 ---------------------------------

-I have built a test case (by using Google Test) and you can run the test after you compiled the source code.
+I have built a test case (by using Google Test) and you can run the test after you compile the source code.

 ```
 ./gzip_cpp_test